rivaslive/test-fullstack/README.md

 Now you can access the server at `http://localhost:8080`.

+## Documentation

+The documentation API can retrieve it in postman with the export file `API_DOCUMENTAION.postman_collection.json`.

 **NOTE 1:**

 If Server not run the first time, you need to restart the server, This happens because sequilize does not generate the models yet.